Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 # What leaders should do

-Finally some never-asked ideas for the future.
+Finally some not-requested ideas for the future.

 1. **Treat GenAI as a system, not a feature.** Budget for evaluation, monitoring, and workflow redesign.
 2. **Engineer for the verification tax.** Make uncertainty explicit; build feedback loops ("accuracy flywheel").